mongodb/laravel-mongodb/README.md

 'use Jenssegers\Mongodb\Auth\User as Authenticatable;
 ```

-If you prefer to use routes setup manually just replace the instance of ```use App\User;``` with ```use Jenssegers\Mongodb\Auth\UserModel as User;``` inside of your AuthController.php

-Either of these methods listed above will prevent issues with errors on registration POST submissions as the AuthController.php does not use the user provider driver in the same way.
+This step listed above will prevent issues with errors on registration POST submissions as the AuthController.php does not use the user provider driver in the same way.

 ### Queues